synalogik-mike/graph/README.md

 ## Citation <a name="citation"></a>

-  Gabriele Galatolo, Ilaria Ceppa, Matteo Papi, Francesca Giorgolo, Davide Massidda, Marco Calderisi (2019). aRangodb: an R Package to Store, Retrieve and Visualize Data with the Multi-Model Database ArangoDB.
+  Matteo Sabatino (2019).
+MyGraph: an Rcpp package for work with graph

 A BibTeX entry for LaTeX users is

 @Manual{
-  title = {aRangodb: an R Package to Store, Retrieve and Visualize Data with the Multi-Model Database ArangoDB}, author = {Gabriele Galatolo, Ilaria Ceppa, Matteo Papi, Francesca Giorgolo, Davide Massidda, Marco Calderisi}, organization = {Kode Srl}, address = {Pisa, Italia}, year = {2019},
+  title = {MyGraph: an Rcpp package for work with graph}, author = {Matteo Sabatino}, organization = {Kode Srl}, address = {Pisa, Italia}, year = {2019},